We are affiliated with the Federated Mountain Clubs of New Zealand (FMC).

 By the way, when the bus arrived we looked it over with various misgivings about how uncomfortable it would be for long trips.
 In fact, could you believe it, we went away on our first weekend trip with it set up as for day trips and changed it at Te Aroha for the night.
 All because we thought it would be too uncomfortable to travel in as a sleeper!

-The club will celebrate its first 50 years in 2018.
+The club celebrated its first 50 years in 2018.

 2016 to Present (KCY445) New Hino truck and body.
 New club logo and restyled bootprints.